w3c/wai-tutorials/source/navigation/flyout.html.erb.md

 ## Enhancing the menu using JavaScript

 By using JavaScript, it is possible to react to keyboard usage and abrupt mouse movements.
 To tackle the usage of a mouse, pretty simple JavaScript is used.
 When the mouse leaves the menu a timer is started which closes the menu after one second.
-If the mouse re-enters the sub menu again, the timer is canceled.
+If the mouse re-enters the submenu again, the timer is canceled.

-## Improve mouse use
+### Improve mouse support

 {::nomarkdown}
 <%= sample_start('show-overflow') %>